 "looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled" Hebrews 12:15

-When the phrase "cause trouble" is used it means, to harass, trouble, annoy.
+When the phrase "cause trouble" is used, it means to harass, trouble, annoy.
 It is referencing something that is always eating at you, on your mind.
-It is the picture of a person, because of an offense, is stuck in the mire of woundedness and offense and cannot grow, receive healing or move past it because the choose to relive it day after day.
+It is the picture of a person, because of an offense, is stuck in the mire of woundedness and offense and cannot grow, receive healing or move past it because they choose to relive it day after day.
 It just entrenches them deeper and deeper into their own wound, insulating and isolating them the Holy Spirit's influence in their life.
 This happens because they grieve the Holy Spirit because of unforgiveness.
-Hurts will happen but Jesus went to the cross for all of them and to hang onto them violates the cross.
+Hurts will happen, but Jesus went to the cross for all of them, and to hang onto them violates the cross.